Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 We're able to avail ourselves with the expertise of more than 450 investment professionals globally to gain insight into the broader economy and on specific industries.

 Regarding our liquidity, we believe we have adequate liquidity to meet our commitments.
 Many of our borrowers did draw on their revolvers during the period.
-Mid-cap is the agent for nearly all our revolver and delayed draw term loan commitments and is actively monitoring every commitment.
+MidCap is the agent for nearly all our revolver and delayed draw term loan commitments and is actively monitoring every commitment.

 A significant portion of our unfunded commitments are not available to borrowers.
 Most of our revolver commitments are subject to a borrowing base and many of the companies do not have the requisite collateral.
 Delayed draw term loans are typically used to support portfolio company acquisitions and having current covenants and therefore, we do not expect these facilities to have any material utilization in the current environment.

-Further, we and our affiliates are extremely well-situated to support our existing borrowers with new commitments as needed by virtue of mid-cap being a well-capitalized co-lender on much of the portfolio and given the SEC's recent co-investment relief, which allows certain of our other affiliated funds to also provide capital to our existing borrowers, subject to the satisfaction of certain conditions contained in the exemptive order.
+Further, we and our affiliates are extremely well-situated to support our existing borrowers with new commitments as needed by virtue of MidCap being a well-capitalized co-lender on much of the portfolio and given the SEC's recent co-investment relief, which allows certain of our other affiliated funds to also provide capital to our existing borrowers, subject to the satisfaction of certain conditions contained in the exemptive order.
 Greg will discuss our liquidity and unfunded commitment exposure in greater detail during the call.

 Moving to our financial results, net investment income for the quarter was $0.59 per share driven by portfolio growth in the December quarter and good fee income including the syndication of a number of loans and the total return feature in our incentive fee structure which resulted in no incentive fee.
 Results were negatively impacted by the COVID-19 pandemic which has caused severe disruptions in the global economy and negatively impacted the fair value of our investment portfolio.